subhashdixit/Stock_Predictor_WebApp/README.md

 # Stock_Predictor_WebApp
-This help will show the basic statistics of any stock and graphical analysis.
-It will also predict the stock price and compared with original in the graph.
+It  will show the predicted price, technical analysis plots and strategy with basic statistics of selected stock.

+## Steps to run the code through localhost:

 Setting up virtual environment
 ```
 Adding virtual env : python -m venv ./venv
 Actiavting virtual env : .\venv\Scripts\Activate.ps1
 ```
+After the environment setup, install the dependcies from requirements.txt.
+Then, run the app.py file using the command "streamlit run .\app.py"

-Git commands
+## Git commands

 If you are starting a project and you want to use git in your project
 ```